-Full cost of residential tuition is $1,620 and non-residential tuition is $1,150, but thanks to our generous sponsors, every student is granted a $740 scholarship to reduce tuition to $880 (plus a $4.95 non-refundable processing fee).
+Full cost of residential tuition is $1,620 and non-residential tuition is $1,150, but thanks to our generous sponsors, every student is granted a scholarship to reduce tuition.
 We also offer merit-based and need-based tuition assistance to reduce the cost even further for students who qualify.
-Register by February 28th and get the early bird price of $825 for residential programs (after March the price rises to $895) and $375 for non-residential programs (after March the price rises to $425)!
+Register by March 31st, 2019 and get the early bird price of $825 for residential programs (after March the price rises to $895) and $375 for non-residential programs (after March the price rises to $425)!
 Prices will continue to increase 2 weeks until the program.
 Please keep in mind that we often have a wait list as the programs get closer.

 If your program is a residential program, Check in will start around 10:00am the Sunday of your program and will continue until around 12:00pm.
-Checkout will be Friday following the awards ceremony and reception, concluding around 7pm.
+Checkout will be Friday following the awards ceremony and reception, concluding around 7:00pm.

 Students are in meetings, workshops, and other events throughout the day.
 During free time, there are activities scheduled.
 There are Business Week staff, dorm advisors, volunteers, and Campus Security staff on campus at all times.
 Students are not allowed to wander off campus.

 Yes!
-Males and females are housed on separate floors of the same dorm at Seattle University and separate dorms at PLU.
+Males and females are housed on separate floors of the same dorm at Seattle University.
 Bed checks are done by the floor supervisors each night and Campus Security patrols the grounds outside the dorms.